Convergence Rates of Gaussian ODE Filters: Numerical experiments

 Overall, the experiments suggest that, in absence of statistical noise on $f$, a zero-variance measurement model yields the best convergence rates of the posterior mean.
-Maybe this was expected as, in this case, $R$ only models the inaccuracy from the truncation error, that ideally should be treated adaptively \cite[Section 2.2]{Kersting2016UAI}.
-The convergence rates of adaptive noise models should certainly be assessed in future work.
-As the observed convergence rates in practice sometimes outperform the proved worst-case convergence rates, we believe that an average-case analysis of the filter in the spirit of \cite{Ritter2000} may shed more light upon the expected practical performance.
+Maybe this was expected as, in this case, $R$ only models the inaccuracy from the truncation error, that ideally should be treated adaptively \citep[Section 2.2]{Kersting2016UAI}.
+The convergence rates of adaptive noise models should be assessed in future work.
+As the observed convergence rates in practice sometimes outperform the proved worst-case convergence rates, we believe that an average-case analysis of the filter in the spirit of \citet{Ritter2000} may shed more light upon the expected practical performance.
 Furthermore, it appears that the UQ becomes asymptotically accurate as well as adaptive to the true numerical error as soon as the $R>0$ is large enough.
-This reinforces our hope that these algorithms will prove useful for IVPs when $f$ is estimated itself \cite[Section 3(d)]{HenOsbGirRSPA2015}, thereby introducing a $R>0$.
-In the subsequent final section, we will reflect our results in the larger context of the current PN research environment.}
+This reinforces our hope that these algorithms will prove useful for IVPs when $f$ is estimated itself \citep[Section 3(d)]{HenOsbGirRSPA2015}, thereby introducing a $R>0$.